Lukaszeq/blog.pojezierski.com/pages/03.contact/form.md

     breadcrumbs:
         toggle: false
 menu: 'If you want to blackmail me, or simply say "I hate you", click here'
+date: '2024-09-01 00:10'
 ---

-No contact form here - I don't particularly appreciate sending messages to an unspecified addressee.
+No contact form here—I don't particularly appreciate sending messages to an unspecified addressee.

 Write me at **lukasz 🐒 pojezierski _dot_ com**.
 <br/><br/>